BounceCheckBounceCheck

 The Key Difference: Handling Incoming Emails

-The primary difference lies in how each one handles incoming emails.
+The primary difference lies in how each setup handles incoming emails.
 Accept-all permits all emails to pass through without scrutiny, while catch-all captures emails directed to non-existent addresses and forwards them to a centralized mailbox.

 In practice, the two terms blur together in email validation language.
 Many providers describe catch-all and accept-all as the same thing, because from a verification standpoint the behavior is identical: the server returns a positive response for any address tested.
 The distinction is mostly one of framing.
 Accept-all describes the lack of filtering, while catch-all describes the routing of captured mail.